ArcticMC/Scenarios/descriptions.md

 ### Desert Flat World (H, not comb.)
 > The world is a desert superflat world with very high village & temple rates.
 Villager spawning is disabled to prevent TPS issues, so you start with 20 villager spawn eggs.
 Enchant tables will automatically have lapis in them as well.

+### Diamond Limit (L)
+> Players can only mine a certain amount of diamonds.
+The limit can be viewed with /diamondlimit, and this limit is customizable by the host.

 ### Diamondless (H)
 > When you mine a diamond, the diamond will not drop, instead a piece of iron will drop it.
 No diamonds will be dropped when a player dies.

-### Diamond Limit (L)
-> Players can only mine a certain amount of diamonds.
-The limit can be viewed with /diamondlimit, and this limit is customizable by the host.

 ### Dolphins (L)
 > If you swim in the water, you swim speed increases, making you swim like a dolphin.
 You cannot drown in the water

+### DoNotDisturb (L)
+> Whenever the border reaches to ±100 radius or ±200 diameter, if you hit a player, it will lock you with that player, or team for 15 seconds.
+Every time you hit that player or team, the timer will refresh until the 15 seconds are up and can be attacked by another player or team.
+When you kill a player, you will be able to safely get the items for 60 seconds.

+### DoNotDisturb+ (L)
+> When the border reaches ±250 radius or ±500 diameter, hitting a player will lock you (or your team) in combat with that player (or their team) for 15 seconds, the timer refreshes for every hit.
+When a player dies, their loot will be locked to the killer for 30 seconds.

 ### Doomsday Clock (H)
 > There is a nuclear doomsday clock that starts at X number of seconds to midnight (this number must be set by the host before the game starts).
 Every time a player dies, the doomsday clock will move one second closer to midnight.
 Upon reaching midnight, the doomsday clock will be activated, meaning the game will become permanight and squids will begin to fall from the sky.
 Each squid will explode 5 seconds after it lands on the ground.
 When the game reaches meetup, the doomsday clock will also be activated if it has not already.